normen/homebridge-landroid/README.md

  - `pwd` Password for your Worx account
  - `name` Name for your Landroid to appear in HomeKit
  - `dev_name` Device name, default `"1"`
-   - Only needed if you have more than one Landroid
-   - Worx currently auto-assigns sequential numbers as names
+   - Worx normally auto-assigns sequential numbers as names
+   - For some mowers the name is based on the model, e.g. `"M 700"`
+   - See the log output for a list of all reported mower names after setting up user and password
  - `debug`Enable additional log output, default `false`

 ## Usage